Hours

 *Pre-business majors and students interested in health careers should see the Pre-Professional Advising website.

-Steps to Complete Prior to Registration
+Steps to complete prior to registration

 If you think your academic past can be part of your Wake Forest future, we want to hear all about it.